bruno-strandberg/MONA/apps/data_sorting/README.md

 The Greek letters
 =================

+In general, having this data conversion step in version control is challenging, as it is tied to the MC data pipeline versioning.
+Typically, if you're in this directory and have a (new) PID output from ECAP, your safest bet is to use the scripts `createconverter.py` to create skeleton code to convert data to *analysis format* (see below).

 * *PIDAlpha* - this is to convert PID summary files from ECAP in April 2018.
 This uses ORCA 115 geometry with 23x9m layout, the underlying Monte-Carlo chain originates from 2015.

 * *PIDBeta* - this is to convert PID summary files from ECAP in October 2018.
 This is ORCA 7-line MC with 23x9m layout.